The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 The Concept of Partnership

-At ground level ‘solving a problem’ may look like partnering with kaiako and ākonga to help them solve specific problems using Collaborative and Proactive Solutions (CPS)-undertaking the Assessment Skills and Unsolved Problems (ASUP) and Plan B process.
-Or, it may be ‘solving a problem’ when we ‘partner’ with whānau, kaiako and other professionals to increase school hours of an ākonga who is on a Ministry of Education-directed Graduated Transition Plan (GTP).
-‘Solving a problem’ in this example, would be ākonga having increased hours at school.
-The end goal would be for ākonga to be on a full school timetable.
+At ground level, ‘solving a problem’ may look like partnering with kaiako and ākonga to help them resolve specific issues using Collaborative and Proactive Solutions (CPS).
+This involves undertaking the Assessment Skills and Unsolved Problems (ASUP) and Plan B process.
+Alternatively, it may mean partnering with whānau, kaiako, and other professionals to increase school hours for an ākonga on a Ministry of Education-directed Graduated Transition Plan (GTP).
+In this instance, ‘solving a problem’ would mean the ākonga having increased hours at school, with the end goal being a full school timetable.

 He Pikorua and Te Tūāpapa

-In the early stages of He Pikorua, (i.e. Whakawhānaungatanga) we are forming our collective partnership.
-This is where establishing partnership with whānau, kaiako and ākonga occurs, usually in separate hui, but sometimes together.
-When working with whānau, we may need to visit them multiple times as a way to establish trust, safety and connection.
+In the early stages of He Pikorua, we form our collective partnership.
+This is where we establish connections with whānau, kaiako, and ākonga, usually in separate hui, but sometimes together.
+When working with whānau, we may need to visit them multiple times to build trust, safety, and connection.
 In my RTLB Cluster 33, we call this a “Three cups of tea” approach.

-Partnership Through a Cultural Lens: The importance of manaakitanga
+Partnership Through a Cultural Lens: The Importance of Manaakitanga

 At a recent RTLB Aotearoa PLN webinar on partnership, the following was shared: